The Trials & Tribulations of One Victor Freestone

 Marshal: Thank you.
 Now-

 Witness: I’ve come to this meeting out of respect for your assistance on the 16th, and for the New Marshal Initiative as as whole.
 But under the 1872 ruling on Italiano v.
-Italiano, and subsequently Public Law 43-7, you are not empowered to interfere with unusual phenomena outside of the realm of Confederate wizardy without express permission from two of the three NMI directors.
+Italiano, and subsequently Public Law 43-7, you are not empowered to interfere with unusual phenomena outside of the realm of Confederate wizardry without express permission from two of the three NMI directors.

 Witness: Without that authorization, this restriction can be overridden only if I present an active threat, and I have only caused harm in self-defense.
 Therefore, I will only answer questions pertaining to Duke Morrison, Rosalee Campbell or one of the other enchanted members of the troupe.